Machine Learning Construction: implications to cybersecurity: Statistical Decision Theory

-For instance, some constraint will be imposed on the response $Y$ by assuming it, e.g., to be a quantitative variable.
+Suppose that the response $Y$ is a quantitative variable.
 This is the starting point of the statistical branch of regression, where (\ref{eq1}) is the regression function.
 A form should be assumed for the loss function.
 A mathematically convenient and widely used form is the squared-error loss function:

 In this case (\ref{eq2}) becomes: